WhiSKill/youtube-playlist-editor/README.md

 3.  **Subsequent Runs:**
     On future runs, the script will use the saved `token.pickle` and directly proceed to add videos without requiring browser authentication.
+    *   **Note on Duplicates:** The script first checks the existing videos in the playlist.
+Any videos from your input file that are already in the playlist will be logged and skipped.
+The final summary will indicate how many duplicates were skipped.

 ## Development